-Expenditures in sales and marketing in the quarter ended March 31, 2022, exceeded the same quarter last year due to the addition of a senior sales leader and higher sales commissions paid on the increase in sales.
-An increase in marketing costs in the current period was due to the addition of a senior marketing leader and a marketing associate.
+Expenditures in sales and marketing for each of the three and six months ended June 30, 2022 exceeded such expenditures for the same periods last year due to the addition of a senior sales leader and higher sales commissions paid on the increase in sales described above for such periods.
+Increased marketing costs in for the three and six month periods ended June 30, 2022 were due to the addition of a senior marketing leader and a marketing associate as well as the addition of investor relations, public relations, social media support organizations.